Pathfinder - Monk Archetypes Breakdown

 Compatible Archetypes: Drunken Master, Kata Master, Ki Mystic, Maneuver Master, Monk of the Empty Hand

 Do you like Dirty Trick?
 Do you like Monks?
 Here's where they intersect.
+Dirty Trick is easily one of the best combat maneuvers, and emphasizing it can make the Monk very effective at locking down and defeating single targets.

 Ready for Anything (Ex): Initiative bonuses are always great, and bonuses to Perception are nice too.